-Bell has channeled his passion for sports in and stance against prescription drug and other chemical abuse into the film industry.
+Bell has channeled his passion for sports in and stance against prescription drugs and other chemical abuse into the film industry.
 He has produced several documentaries on the topics.
 His most popular works are Bigger, Stronger, Faster, Trophy Kids, and Prescription Thugs.

 Bigger, Stronger, Faster explores the abuse of steroids and its follow-up Prescription Thugs follows his brother’s life and death from prescription medications while he is at rehab.

-A Leaf of Faith continues the story by focusing on kratom, a herb that can help kick opium addiction, deal with both physical and emotional pain, improve the mood, and provide other benefits.
+A Leaf of Faith continues the story by focusing on kratom, a herb that can help kick opium addiction, deal with both physical and emotional pain, improve mood, and provide other benefits.

 Kratom: The Good, the Bad, and the True

 Kratom, or Mitragyna Speciosa, is basically a leaf from trees that are native to Southeast Asia.
 Locals have been using kratom for its beneficial properties in Southeast Asia for thousands of years.
 Many take it in the form of tea or capsules or mix it with different beverages.